 - Do a cold water start.
-This means put the potatoes in a large pot, cover with cold water and then put on the stove.
+This means put the potatoes in a large pot, cover with cold water, add a small handful of salt, and then put on the stove.

 - Salt the water.
 Don’t be shy.
 Throw in a small handful.
-Don’t worry.
-Most of the salt with go down the drain when you strain the potatoes but cooking them in salt water adds remarkable flavor.
+Cooking them in salted water adds remarkably good flavor.